A project proposal is how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 - The time and resource commitment (potentially including budget)

-- A conclusion which reinforces your proposal
+- A conclusion that reinforces your proposal

 Remember to pose all of the evidence and points you’ve gathered from the perspective of what your audience cares about and in a language they understand.
 When you’re pitching to a team manager, colleague, or the CEO, they need to be able to see why they should care about the proposal and why it’s the best thing they can do to solve the problem.